-Obed Arango Hisijara is a Mexican photographer, visual artist, communicator, journalist, university professor, and media producer.
+Obed Arango Hisijara is a Mexican photographer, visual artist, anthropologist, journalist, university professor, and media producer.
 He holds an MA in Cultural Anthropology and a BA in Communications.
 His area of expertise is Latin America: a beautiful land full of life, promise, and beautiful people, whose essence he sees, captures, and shares through the depth of his voice and the artistic expression of his photojournalistic pieces.

 Holly Link, PhD